mohitjain/mohitjain/_posts/2013-04-14-site-performance-boost-up-by-loading-icons-from-amazon-s3-instead-of-heroku-file-system.markdown

 {% endhighlight %}

-All the assets in style sheet will come from amazon.
+All the assets in style sheet will come from Amazon S3.

 ##How to test solution 2 on local machine: